A Lefschetz Hyperplane Theorem for non-Archimedean Jacobians: Non-Archimedean Lefschetz

 \subsection{Acknowledgement}

-We would like to thank Sam Payne for suggesting the problem and for his guidance and support.
-We are also grateful to Tyler Foster, Dhruv Ranganathan and Arseniy Sheydvasser for helpful comments and corrections.
-Finally, we benefited from many fruitful conversations with Melody Chan, David Jensen and Johannes Nicaise.
+I would like to thank Sam Payne for suggesting the problem and for his guidance and support.
+I am also grateful to Tyler Foster, Dhruv Ranganathan, Arseniy Sheydvasser and the referee for helpful comments and corrections.
+Finally, I benefited from many fruitful conversations with Melody Chan, David Jensen and Johannes Nicaise.